 This Agency and Public Information Meeting Summary Report documents the outreach process that FHWA and ADOT completed for the I-11 Corridor Study at the end of the alternatives analysis phase.
-It summarizes the methods, meetings, and materials used to solicit feedback, as well as the comments and input received from the agencies, tribal governments, and public during the approximate 30-day comment period from April 28, 2017 to June 2, 2017.
+It summarizes the methods, meetings and materials used to solicit feedback, as well as the comments and input received from agencies, tribal governments and the public during the comment period from April 28, 2017 to June 2, 2017.
 This report, in combination with the January 2017 Scoping Summary Report, documents the public input to the alternatives development and screening process.

 The purpose of the Tier 1 Environmental Impact Statement Annotated Outline and Methodology is to describe the content and organization of the Draft Tier 1 EIS so the researchers, section writers and reviewers understand what information and level of detail to include in the document.
 It provides a general outline of the content of the Tier 1 EIS, along with key information regarding the approach to the analysis for each resource area.

 The purpose of the Evaluation Methodology and Criteria Report is to outline the overall approach for developing and screening corridor alternatives for the I-11 Corridor during the Alternatives Selection Report (ASR) phase.
-During the ASR phase, FHWA and ADOT identify a comprehensive range of corridor alternatives that meet the Purpose and Need, and assess these alternatives through an evaluation process that uses public and agency input, as well as various topographical, environmental, and other planning information to help identify opportunities and constraints.
-Ultimately, the screening process will yield a reasonable range of Build Corridor Alternatives that will advance into the Draft Tier 1 Environmental Impact Statement (EIS) with a No Build Alternative (i.e., do-nothing option) for a programmatic-level environmental review.
+During the ASR phase, FHWA and ADOT will identify a comprehensive range of corridor alternatives that meet the Purpose and Need.
+They will also assess these alternatives through an evaluation process that uses public and agency input, as well as various topographical, environmental and other planning information to help identify opportunities and constraints.
+Ultimately, the screening process will yield a reasonable range of Build Corridor Alternatives that will advance into the Draft Tier 1 Environmental Impact Statement (EIS) with a No Build Alternative for a programmatic-level environmental review.